morganherrmann/hw06-city-generation/README.md

 #### ART DIRECTION - STRUCTURE AND HEIGHT

 As mentioned above, I created both town and city classes, where cities have much higher population as opposed to small towns.
 As a result of this, towns are much more likely to have buildings of type 1, possibly 2, but city buildings are more likely to be taller and tiered. (type 3)
 As previously mentioned, I directed the city region to have increasing population with increasing distance from the cameras position.
-This influences the city to be more visually appealing, with taller buildings appearing more frequently in the back.
+This influences the city to be more visually appealing, with more taller buildings appearing in the back of the landscape.

 This results in the residential structure within the towns, and skyscrapers within the city area.